 For Pregnancies Beyond 15 Weeks Gestation

 For pregnancy beyond 15 weeks gestation, other techniques must be used due to the requirement of cervical dilation.
 Dilation and evacuation involve opening the cervix of the uterus and clearing it through surgical and suction methods.
 This process does require more healing time since dilation is induced, but the procedure itself is relatively brief.
 For information on recovery and healing instructions, please refer below.

-The cervix is then dilated or opened, with tapered plastic rods called dilators, each a little bigger than the last.
-The doctor will dilate only as far as necessary, which is determined by the gestational age of the pregnancy and the size of the uterus.
-Women usually feel cramping during the dilating phase of the procedure, which typically lasts a minute or less.
+- After the block is in place, the cervix is dilated (opened) with tapered plastic rods called dilators, each a little bigger than the last.
+The doctor will dilate only as far as necessary, to be determined by the gestational age of the pregnancy and the size of the uterus.
+Women usually feel cramping during the dilation phase of the procedure, which typically lasts a minute or less.

 Advantages of Surgical Abortion

 In most cases, the surgical abortion procedure can be accomplished right at the first visit.
 Once it’s over, it’s over.
 Even if you’re further along in your pregnancy and require laminaria, the whole thing is over in 24 hours.

 High Success Rate